ZA

 If today you can only do 3 things

-- Secure core identity + relationship proof: death certificate, the deceased’s ID details, marriage certificate(s) (if any), and children’s birth certificates/adoption orders.
+- Secure core identity and relationship proof: death certificate, the deceased’s ID details, marriage certificate(s) if any, and children’s birth certificates or adoption orders.

-- Make a simple asset map: property, bank accounts, vehicles, policies, retirement funds, business interests — and who holds which documents/keys.
+- Make a simple asset map: property, bank accounts, vehicles, policies, retirement funds, business interests, digital assets, and who holds which documents or keys.

 For immediate steps and funeral planning, use What to do after a death (South Africa) and Planning a funeral (South Africa).